Hot Yoga FAQ’s

 Why use heat and humidity?

-At a minimum, bring plenty of water and a change of clothes for after class.
-We provide complementary mats and towels for use during class, as well as shower towels and amenities in our locker rooms.
-Though we take sanitation and hygiene very seriously at SWEAT (check out our “facility” tab for details), if the idea of sharing mats and towels makes your head explode, you can most definitely bring your own.
+At a minimum, bring plenty of water and a change of clothes for after a hot yoga class.
+We provide complementary hot yoga mats and towels for use during class, as well as shower towels and amenities in our locker rooms.
+Though we take sanitation and hygiene very seriously at SWEAT Yoga Studio (learn more about our facility here), if the idea of sharing mats and towels makes your head explode, you can most definitely bring your own.

 Be on time and only leave early if you must.
-It’s polite to inform your teacher ahead of time if you’re not planning to stay for the whole class.
+It’s advised to inform your teacher ahead of time if you’re not planning to stay for the whole hot yoga class.
 Set up near the door and leave when it is least disruptive.

-Bring only the essentials into the yoga room.
+Bring only the essentials into the hot yoga room.
 There are great places to keep your things in the locker rooms or outside the yoga room door.
-Please don’t bring your keys, shoes, bags, or cell phones into class.
+Please don’t bring your keys, shoes, bags, or cell phones into any hot yoga class.

-The yoga room is a meditative space.
+The hot yoga room is a meditative space.
 Please enter and exit quietly.
 We love that you want to talk with your fellow yogis, and that’s why we have a large, comfy lobby space.
-Please take your conversations outside of the room, and observe silence during your practice.
+Please take your conversations outside of the hot yoga room, and observe silence during your practice.

 Tailor your practice by skipping a pose or modifying its depth, but do not digress too much from the teacher’s instruction.
 Doing so has a noticeable impact on the energy of the class.